 You will have access to a range of specialist facilities including: medical libraries located at the Royal London and St Bart's hospitals and at the main College campus at Mile End.

-This MSc programme is available for study for one year full-time, or two years part-time.
+This recently redeveloped and exciting MSc programme is available for study for one year full-time, or two years part-time.

 In the first semester, modules develop the key concepts and research methods and analysis.
 These present you with relevant methodological issues and challenges while providing interdisciplinary foundations.
 In the second semester, you gain a more detailed understanding of areas relevant to your interests through specialist and elective modules.